Mass surveillance in the United States

-Following the September 11th attacks of 2001, domestic and international mass surveillance capabilities grew immensely.
-Contemporary mass surveillance relies upon annual presidential executive orders declaring a continued State of National Emergency, first signed by George W. Bush on September 14, 2001 and then continued on an annual basis during the presidencies of Barack Obama, Joe Biden, and the first presidency of Donald Trump, with it still being active as of November 2024.
-Mass surveillance is also based on several subsequent national security Acts including the USA PATRIOT Act and FISA Amendment Act's PRISM surveillance program.
-Critics and political dissenters currently describe the effects of these acts, orders, and resulting database network of fusion centers as forming a veritable American police state that simply institutionalized the illegal COINTELPRO tactics used to assassinate dissenters and leaders from the 1950s onwards.
+Following the attacks of September 11, 2001, domestic and international mass surveillance capabilities grew immensely.
+Congress passed the Patriot Act to strengthen security and intelligence efforts.
+The act granted the President broad powers on the war against terror, including the power to bypass the FISA Court for surveillance orders in cases of national security.
+Additionally, mass surveillance activities were conducted alongside various other surveillance programs under the head of President's Surveillance Program.
+Contemporary mass surveillance relies upon annual presidential executive orders declaring a continued State of National Emergency, first signed by George W. Bush on September 14, 2001 and then continued on an annual basis during the presidencies of Barack Obama, Joe Biden, and Donald Trump.
+The FISA Amendments Act of 2008 authorized the PRISM surveillance program.
+Political commentators have criticized these acts, orders, and resulting database network of fusion centers as forming an American police state that institutionalized the illegal COINTELPRO tactics used to assassinate dissenters and leaders from the 1950s onwards.
+Under pressure from the public, the warrantless wiretapping program was allegedly ended in January 2007.

 Additional surveillance agencies, such as the DHS and the position of Director of National Intelligence, have greatly escalated mass surveillance since 2001.
 A series of media reports in 2013 revealed more recent programs and techniques employed by the US intelligence community.
+Many details about the surveillance activities conducted in the United States were revealed in the disclosure by Edward Snowden in June 2013.
+Regarded as one of the biggest media leaks in the United States, it presented extensive details about the surveillance programs of the NSA, that involved interception of Internet data and telephonic calls from over a billion users, across various countries.
 Advances in computer and information technology allow the creation of huge national databases that facilitate mass surveillance in the United States by DHS managed fusion centers, the CIA's Terrorist Threat Integration Center (TTIC) program, and the FBI's Terrorist Screening Database (TSDB).

-Mass surveillance databases are also cited as responsible for profiling Latino Americans and contributing to "self-deportation" techniques, or physical deportations by way of the DHS's ICEGang national database.
+History

+Post World War I

 After World War I, the US Army and State Department established the Black Chamber, also known as the Cipher Bureau, which began operations in 1919.
 The Black Chamber was headed by Herbert O. Yardley, who had been a leader in the Army's Military Intelligence program.
 Regarded as a precursor to the National Security Agency, it conducted peacetime decryption of material including diplomatic communications until 1929.

 In the advent of World War II, the Office of Censorship was established.
 The wartime agency monitored "communications by mail, cable, radio, or other means of transmission passing between the United States and any foreign country".
 This included the 350,000 overseas cables and telegrams and 25,000 international telephone calls made each week.
 "Every letter that crossed international or U.S. territorial borders from December 1941 to August 1945 was subject to being opened and scoured for details."